-The financial statements of TSAM Limited have been prepared in accordance with the Accountancy Profession (General Accounting Principles for Small and Medium-Sized Entities) Regulations, 2015 and the Schedule accompanying and forming an integral part of those Regulations ("GAPSME").
-The financial statements have been prepared on the historical cost basis except for land and buildings which are stated at their revalued amount.
+The financial statements of TSAM Limited have been prepared in accordance with the Accountancy Profession (General Accounting Principles for Small and Medium-Sized Entities) Regulations, Legal Notice 289 of 2015 and the Schedule accompanying and forming an integral part of those Regulations ("GAPSME").
+The financial statements have been prepared on the historical cost basis..
 These financial statements present information about the Company as an individual undertaking.